Lower Manhattan: 17th and 18th centuries

 In 1754, Columbia University was founded under charter by George II of Great Britain as King's College in Lower Manhattan.
 The Stamp Act and other British measures fomented dissent, particularly among the Sons of Liberty, who maintained a long-running skirmish with locally stationed British troops over Liberty Poles from 1766 to 1776.
 The Stamp Act Congress met in New York City in 1765 in the first organized resistance to British authority across the colonies.
 After the major defeat of the Continental Army in the Battle of Long Island, General George Washington withdrew to Manhattan Island, but with the subsequent defeat at the Battle of Fort Washington the island was effectively left to the British.
 The city became a haven for loyalist refugees, becoming a British stronghold for the entire war.
 Consequently, the area also became the focal point for Washington's espionage and intelligence-gathering throughout the war.
 In 1771, Bear Market was established along the Hudson River shoreline on land donated by Trinity Church, and replaced by Washington Market in 1813.

 New York City was greatly damaged twice by fires of suspicious origin during British military rule.
 The city became the political and military center of operations for the British in North America for the remainder of the war and a haven for Loyalist refugees.
 Continental Army officer Nathan Hale was hanged in Manhattan for espionage.
 In addition, the British began to hold the majority of captured American prisoners of war aboard prison ships in Wallabout Bay, across the East River in Brooklyn.
-More Americans lost their lives from neglect aboard these ships than died in all the battles of the war.
+More Americans died from neglect aboard these ships than died in all the battles of the war.
 British occupation lasted until November 25, 1783.
 George Washington triumphantly returned to the city that day, as the last British forces left the city.

 Starting in 1785, the Congress met in New York City under the Articles of Confederation.
 In 1789, New York City became the first national capital of the United States under the new United States Constitution.
 The Constitution also created the current Congress of the United States, and its first sitting was at Federal Hall on Wall Street.
 The first United States Supreme Court sat there.
 The United States Bill of Rights was drafted and ratified there.
 George Washington was inaugurated at Federal Hall.
 New York City remained the capital of the U.S. until 1790, when the role was transferred to Philadelphia.